SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-3. Overnight oats – It’s quick and easy and you don’t need any fancy culinary skills to make this happen.
+Overnight Oats are quick and easy and you don’t need any fancy culinary skills to make this happen.

-4. French toast in foil – Make your basic French toast and add fruits for flavor like blueberry, strawberry or peach.
-Make it in foil and save it in plastic bags for the trip.
+Make your favorite French toast and add fruits for flavor like blueberry, strawberry or peach.
+Wrap it in foil and save it in plastic bags for the trip.

-5. Banana bread – An old classic an also a great way to make use of overripe bananas.
-Banana bread stays good for a while and will give you needed nutrients and energy to start your day.
+An old classic an also a great way to make use of overripe bananas.
+Banana bread stays good for a while and will give you the needed nutrients and energy to start your day.

 Now you’re going to need some good, healthy lunches as well.

 We do this with chicken but you can also use pulled pork or other meats.
 You just cook it up in the crockpot and then store that mixture in a container.
 Bring some buns and when you’re ready for lunch, it’s easy and ready to go.